rackerlabs/docs-dedicated-networking/load-balancer/api-docs/index.rst

 virtual IPs (vips), nodes and health checks.
 You cannot use the API to provision dedicated hardware load balancers.

-The |apiservice| enables you to manage the following load balancer types.
+You can use the |apiservice| manage the following load balancer models.

-- |F5| manages load balancing for applications that scale up or down.
+- |F5| 1600 and 2000 series

 - |ADX| manages traffic between dedicated and cloud servers.

 .. note::

-   For details about load balancer types, see :how-to:`Using dedicated load balancers with RackConnect v2.0\
+   For details about using these load balancer types for hybrid hosting, see :how-to:`Using dedicated load balancers with RackConnect v2.0\
    <using-dedicated-load-balancers-with-rackconnect-v20>`.